intbio/MolModEdu/GROMACS/nucl/README.md

 ./chimera-1.13-linux_x86_64.bin
 ```

-Then in Enter install location delete what is written and type this:
+When asked for installation location delete what is written and type this:

 ```
 ~/chimera/